IMF urges cuts in wasteful spending in Portugal

 Meanwhile, Portugal faces limited direct impacts from the worsening Greek debt crisis but has not been unable to escape broader investor concerns about the financial health of euro zone periphery states, Thomsen said.

-"The direct channels of contagion are relatively limited," Thomsen told reporters, a day after the IMF approved a 3.98 billion euro ($5.4 billion) disbursement to Portugal under a 78 billion euro IMF-EU financing package.
+"The direct channels of contagion are relatively limited," Thomsen told reporters, a day after the IMF approved a 3.98 billion euro (3.4 billion pound) disbursement to Portugal under a 78 billion euro IMF-EU financing package.

 Portugal was the third euro zone country after Greece and Ireland to turn to the IMF for funding as a debt crisis in Europe spread.

-"There is no doubt the continued uncertainty about the periphery is affecting Portugal unfavorably," said Thomsen, pointing at debt downgrades by credit rating agencies and questions about Portugal's fiscal adjustment.
+"There is no doubt the continued uncertainty about the periphery is affecting Portugal unfavourably," said Thomsen, pointing at debt downgrades by credit rating agencies and questions about Portugal's fiscal adjustment.

 Thomsen said there was little exposure by Portuguese banks to Greek debt and direct trade links between the countries are limited.